lia du

 Based on these tests, we categorized them through affinity diagramming and realized the following main pain points:

-Affinity diagramming
+Affinity mapping

 After analyzing these sessions, several patterns and pain points emerged: